seinecle/IoT4Entrepreneurs/docs/generated-slides/subdir/definitions_temp_html.md

 image::example-airbag.png[align="center",title="The example of an Airbag triggering an emergency call by Slama et al", book="keep"]
 {nbsp} +

+What kind of new service could be created with them?
+What value would they bring?

 == 3.
 The value brought by IoT